runtimeverification/gitbook-kontrol/guides/advancing-proofs/symbolic-storage.md

 ## Running example: `DualGovernance`

-As our running example, we take the `DualGovernance` contract from our recent Lido engagement, taken from a relevant commit at the time of writing this guide, and focusing only on the part relevant for symbolic storage:
+As our running example, we take the `DualGovernance` contract from our recent Lido engagement, taken from a relevant commit [of the codebase](https://github.com/lidofinance/dual-governance) at the time of writing this guide, and focusing only on the part relevant for symbolic storage:

 ```solidity
 // ---